 Financial assets measured at amortised cost comprises cash at bank, trade debtors, other debtors, amounts owned by associated undertakings and service concession financial assets.

-Financial liabilities measured at amortised cost comprises trade creditors, other creditors, bank loans and overdrafts and amounts owned to associated and group undertakings.
+measured at amortised cost comprises trade creditors, other creditors, bank loans and overdrafts and amounts owed to related parties and amounts owed to associated and group undertakings.